gokulkrishh/how-it-works/src/pages/javascript/promise.all/index.md

   /* To keep track of how many promise got resolved */ var counter = 0;

-  /* To resolve when all the promises are resolved else reject even if one promise is rejected */ return new Promise((resolve, reject) => {
+  /* To resolve/reject based on promisesArr items */
+  return new Promise((resolve, reject) => {
     // Iterating the given promises array
     promisesArr.forEach((promise, index) => {